 Get your finances sorted out son

 Whilst Crikey is a very cheap business to run from home, we are still running down our assets getting it started.
 Yes we’ve created a reasonably well-known brand without spending one dollar on advertising, but all up we’ve probably invested almost $100,000 and have only made a fraction of that back in subscriptions.
-We’ve also copped out first writ but quite genuinely have very little to our name, be it personally or in the company structure of Crikey Media Pty Ltd.
+We’ve also copped out first two writs but quite genuinely have very little to our name, be it personally or in the company structure of Crikey Media Pty Ltd.

 Help us pay the legal and wedding bills and go to more AGMs

 We’d love you to be inside the war-room for this process as we plan what to ask the Murdochs, Packers and Lowys of this world.
-This is a privilege that will only go to subscribers who want to read about it on our sister site www.shareowner.com.au so sign up now before it goes up from the ridiculous 8.2c a day to the incredibly cheap 15c a day.
+This is a privilege that will only go to subscribers who want to read about it on our sister site www.shareowner.com.au or receive early warning emails so sign up now before it goes up from the ridiculous 8.2c a day to the incredibly cheap 15c a day.
 Some suckers such as Crikey are paying $2.20 a day for the Fin Review and often wonder why when The Wall Street Journal only costs US75c.

 Subscribe to see the salacious and insightful sealed sections

 Crikey will always remain free but the sealed sections are sent to our “sole subscriber” by email, partly because they might arouse the interest of lawyers and partly because they are something of real interest and value that we keep for our subscribers.
 The subject matters covered in the sealed sections include the following and some of these are available for subscribers to read on www.shareowner.com.au.

 - Nick Whitlam’s dodgy stitch up at NRMA AGM

 - Costello’s mate David Knott goes after Big John Elliott